BOlimpio/m-portal-aws-s3-private-bucket/README.md

 ## Module Inputs

-Certainly!
-Here's the table of inputs for your S3 bucket module with an additional column for "required":

 | Variable                                      | Type               | Description                                                                                                 | Default       | Required |
 |-----------------------------------------------|--------------------|-------------------------------------------------------------------------------------------------------------|---------------|----------|
 | s3_bucket_name                                | string             | The name of the bucket                                                                                       | ""            | Yes      |